-Dear Dr. Yong Wang,
+Dear Dr Yong Wang,

-I hope you are doing well.
+I hope this message finds you well.

-My name is Xiaoyuan FAN, and I have completed my master's degree in Food Science and Engineering at Jiangnan University.
-I am writing to express my keen aspiration to receive your supervision for undertaking doctoral research in the development of analytical methods using Mass Spectrometry techniques for the analysis of primary and secondary metabolites in food, beverages and environmental matrices, and systematically analyze the transformation mechanism of bioactive metabolites in agricultural by-products, and explore their potential as natural antioxidants and emulsifiers.
+My name is Xiaoyuan FAN, and I have completed my master’s degree in Food Science and Engineering at Jiangnan University.
+I am writing to express my strong interest in undertaking doctoral research under your supervision.
+My proposed research would focus on developing analytical methods using mass spectrometry for the analysis of primary and secondary metabolites in food, beverages, and environmental matrices.
+I also aim to systematically analyse the transformation mechanisms of bioactive metabolites in agricultural by-products and explore their potential as natural antioxidants and emulsifiers.

-For my future research, I intend to explore the profiling of bioactive metabolites in agri-food by-products using novel mass spectrometry techniques, with a specific focus on how leveraging advanced extraction, purification, and identification methods can comprehensively understand the transformation of by-products into functional ingredients, and elucidate the underlying mechanisms for promoting resource utilisation, enriching natural ingredient libraries, and supporting interdisciplinary research in foodomics and nutritional sciences.
-While preparing this research, I was extremely lucky to encounter your excellent paper titled Emerging technologies to improve plant protein functionality with protein-polyphenol interactions.
-This article systematically reviews emerging technologies for enhancing the functionality of plant proteins and polyphenols through covalent/non-covalent interactions (such as ultrasound, high-pressure treatment, self-assembly, etc.), and reveals the impact of such interactions on protein structure (such as secondary/tertiary structure unfolding, hydrophobic group exposure) and function (emulsification, antioxidation, gelation).
-The research emphasizes that the molecular weight, hydroxyl group distribution and processing conditions (pH, physicochemical treatment) of polyphenols are the key to regulating the interaction, and such complexes have potential in fields such as food emulsions, high internal phase Pickering emulsions, and functional component delivery, optimizing the stability and function of plant protein-polyphenol complexes and promoting the efficient utilization of food resources.
-This is similar to how I aim to use novel mass spectrometry techniques to explore the profiling of bioactive metabolites in agri-food by-products, uncovering the hidden potential of these by-products and transforming them into valuable functional ingredients.
-Your contributions have greatly influenced and shaped my academic pursuits.
+I intend to investigate the profiling of bioactive metabolites in agri-food by-products using advanced mass spectrometry techniques.
+My focus will be on employing innovative extraction, purification, and identification methods to better understand how these by-products can be transformed into functional ingredients.
+This research will support resource utilisation, expand natural ingredient libraries, and contribute to interdisciplinary work in foodomics and nutritional science.

+While developing this research direction, I came across your excellent paper, “Emerging technologies to improve plant protein functionality with protein-polyphenol interactions.”
+This article provides a comprehensive review of emerging technologies that enhance plant protein functionality through covalent and non-covalent interactions with polyphenols, including ultrasound, high-pressure treatment, and self-assembly.
+It highlights how these interactions affect protein structure—such as unfolding of secondary and tertiary structures and exposure of hydrophobic groups—and improve properties like emulsification, antioxidation, and gelation.
+Your study emphasises that polyphenol characteristics (e.g. molecular weight and hydroxyl group distribution) and processing conditions (e.g. pH and physicochemical treatments) are crucial for regulating these interactions.
+The findings point to promising applications in food emulsions, high internal phase Pickering emulsions, and delivery systems for functional components.
+This aligns closely with my research aim to reveal the potential of agri-food by-products through advanced mass spectrometry, transforming them into functional ingredients with real-world utility.
+Your work has significantly shaped and inspired my academic goals.

-With my experience studying natural products and microorganisms as an undergraduate and then pursuing a master's degree in the same field, I learned fundamental natural product research techniques like basic extraction and purification, grasped the preliminary identification and characterisation of natural products, initial screening of bioactive components, and conducted structural elucidation of purified phenolic compounds utilising hyphenated techniques including UPLC-Q-TOF-MS and MADLI-TOF-MS. Most importantly, I joined a research group focused on natural product utilisation during my postgraduate period.
-Participating in research projects related to the functionality and resource-recycling of natural products, such as exploring the antibacterial mechanism of phenolic substances from betel nut against Streptococcus mutans and the extraction of value-added compounds from betel nut residue, enabled me to deeply understand the great potential of natural products in promoting health and the significance of improving resource utilisation, as well as the importance of sustainable development in this field.
-Gradually, I developed an interest in the extraction, separation, and purification of bioactive compounds, which motivated me to pursue a PhD to explore relevant research.
+Throughout my undergraduate and postgraduate studies, I have focused on natural products and microorganisms.
+I acquired key skills in extraction, purification, initial screening of bioactive components, and preliminary identification and characterisation of natural products.
+I also conducted structural elucidation of purified phenolic compounds using hyphenated techniques, including UPLC-Q-TOF-MS and MADLI-TOF-MS. During my master’s studies, I joined a research group focused on natural product utilisation.
+Projects included investigating the antibacterial mechanisms of phenolic compounds from betel nut against Streptococcus mutans and extracting value-added compounds from betel nut residue.
+These experiences deepened my understanding of the health potential of natural products, the value of sustainable resource utilisation, and the broader implications for food science.
+Over time, I developed a particular interest in the extraction and functional application of bioactive compounds, which has motivated me to pursue a PhD.

-Enclosed is my resume, which is a microcosm of my academic career.
-I look forward to the possibility of engaging with you and seeking an opportunity to discuss how my background, skills, and passion can best serve the innovative projects underway in your team.
+Enclosed is my CV, which provides a detailed overview of my academic background.
+I would welcome the opportunity to speak with you about how my skills and interests may align with the research underway in your group.

 Best regards,